fabrizio-ottati/fabrizio-ottati.dev/content/updates/index.md

 type: page
 ---

+### 2023-09-13

+I am going to give a talk the Istituto Italiano di Tecnologia, Genova, Italy, for the [research group](https://edpr.iit.it) of Dr. [Chiara Bartolozzi](https://edpr.iit.it/people-details/-/people/chiara-bartolozzi)!
+Thanks also to [Giulia D'Angelo](https://edpr.iit.it/people-details/-/people/giulia-dangelo) for inviting me :)

 ### 2023-08-11

 I gave a talk in [Innatera](https://innatera.com/) about our [latest position paper](https://arxiv.org/abs/2306.15749) and my Ph.D. research.
 It has been really fun.